Social Media Advocacy Case Study: How This Association Grew Social Media By 400%!

 Newsjacking – using a current pop culture or news story to garner attention for your message – is a legitimate way to increase engagement and advocacy efforts, says Davidson.
 “As long as the connection is relevant to your association’s message and the interests of your members, it can be an effective social media strategy.”

 Of course, analytics that demonstrate an increase in followers doesn’t always mean success if you are not reaching the right people or achieving your goals.
-Marissa Pick, director of social media for the Certified Financial Analyst Institute (CFA), sets key performance indicators for every social media campaign to make sure her efforts reach the right audience and generate positive results.
+Marissa Pick, director of social media for the Certified Financial Analyst Institute (CFA), sets key performance indicators for every social media advocacy campaign to make sure her efforts reach the right audience and generate positive results.

 The first step of a rebranding campaign was the introduction of a new hashtag [#CFAdifference] that announced and congratulated new charter members of the organization – people who had taken and passed the exam to become a Certified Financial Analyst.
 “We wanted to set the stage for the full launch of the rebranding campaign – A Difference that Matters,” explains Pick.
 “We shared images encouraging our 136,000-plus members across 145 countries to join the conversation, to welcome our class of 2015, and share photos of their own charters.”

 In just over one month, the campaign was 148 percent over the engagement goal, reaching 65.5 million impressions from 2,282 mentions from 1,608 users.